erikengervall/dockest/docs/example.md

 sidebar_label: Example
 ---

-Check out `example/dockest.ts` for an example.
+Check out [`example/dockest.ts`](https://github.com/erikengervall/dockest/tree/master/example) for an example.

 ## TypeScript

-For TypeScript projects it's recommended to use `ts-jest` in order to avoid having to compile TypeScript on every change when running Jest.
+Note that `ts-jest` and `ts-node` are recommended, but completely optional.

 **`jest.config.js`** (Skip if not using `ts-jest`)